Priti Patel: Shadow Foreign Secretary

-On 4 November 2024, Patel was appointed Shadow Foreign Secretary by newly elected opposition leader Kemi Badenoch.
-She represented the Conservative Party at the Second inauguration of Donald Trump.
+On 4 November 2024, Patel was appointed Shadow Foreign Secretary by newly-appointed Opposition Leader Kemi Badenoch.

+In August 2026, Patel announced on social media that she was leaving her role as Shadow Foreign Secretary, and would take on a new international role working with "fellow conservatives and centre right parties around the world", but would remain an MP.
+Former Conservative leadership candidate Tom Tugendhat was reported as her replacement in the shadow cabinet.

+Her departure from the shadow cabinet came during a planned 2026 British shadow cabinet reshuffle by Conservative leader Kemi Badenoch.

 Political ideology and views

 Patel is considered to be on the right wing of the Conservative Party, with the Total Politics website stating that some saw her as a "modern-day Norman Tebbit".
 In The Guardian, economics commentator Aditya Chakrabortty characterised her as "an out-and-out right-winger" with no desire to "claim the centre ground" in politics.
-Patel has cited Margaret Thatcher as her political hero, and has described herself as a "massive Thatcherite," with various news sources also characterising her as such; while profiling Patel for The Independent, Tom Peck wrote that she "could scarcely be more of a Thatcherite".
+Patel has cited Margaret Thatcher as her political hero, and has described herself as a "massive Thatcherite", with various news sources also characterising her as such; while profiling Patel for The Independent, Tom Peck wrote that she "could scarcely be more of a Thatcherite".
 She previously served as a Vice-Chair of Conservative Friends of Israel.